netdata/netdata/docs/quickstart/infrastructure.md

 ## See your infrastructure's metrics

 To see all your nodes from a single pane of glass, first [sign in](https://app.netdata.cloud) to Netdata Cloud.
-As you sign in, Netdata Cloud pings each of claimed node to start on-demand streaming from your nodes to your browser.
+As you sign in, Netdata Cloud pings each claimed node to start on-demand streaming from your nodes to your browser.
 When Netdata Cloud loads your War Room's **Nodes** view, you'll immediately see key metrics from your nodes, streamed in real-time, in a single interface.